-To meet with the tutors, our website has the most up-to-date list of tutors in the various subjects.
-Students are to contact tutors to set up an appointment.
+To work with the tutors, our website has the most up-to-date list of tutors in the various subjects.
+Student are to contact tutors as directed to set up an appointment.
 Days and hours on campus will vary, so please contact the tutors for availability.

 In addition, Peer Tutors are available and will also be available to assist students.
-Meeting with tutors is a free service, so please take advantage of this great resource.
-Finally, Ridgewater College offers 24/7 tutoring through tutor.com.
+Working with tutors is a free service, so please take advantage of this great resource.

 For more information and to connect with a tutor, please visit our Academic Support Center page on our website.